ICCU Dome: Additional uses

-Holt Arena also serves as home for the ISU indoor track and field team and men's basketball team.
+The ICCU Dome also serves as home for the ISU indoor track and field team and men's basketball team.
 It also hosts high school football games, the famous Simplot Games high school indoor track meet, along with other sporting events, rodeos, concerts, monster truck shows, and other activities.

 During ISU's run in basketball to the Elite Eight in 1977, they won the Big Sky regular season title, which allowed them to host the four-team conference tournament, which they also won.
 The Bengals were allowed to stay home for the first round of the 32-team NCAA tournament, as the Minidome had a pair of first round games (sub-regionals) on Saturday, March 12.
 UCLA defeated Louisville and hometown ISU beat Long Beach State.
 (Five days later, Idaho State stunned UCLA in the Sweet Sixteen at the West regional in Provo, Utah.)
 Between the Big Sky tourney and the NCAA games, the venue also hosted the state's three-day A-1 (now 5A) high school championship tournament.

 Following the success of the Minidome, several other colleges built enclosed stadiums, including the Kibbie Dome at the University of Idaho in Moscow, which was enclosed in 1975 after four years as an outdoor stadium, and the Walkup Skydome at Northern Arizona University in Flagstaff, opened in 1977.

 It is one of three indoor football stadiums currently in use in the Big Sky Conference, along with the Kibbie Dome and Walkup Skydome.
 During the final six seasons of Idaho's absence from Big Sky football (2012–2017), the Alerus Center at the University of North Dakota in Grand Forks was another indoor stadium used in Big Sky football, but UND left the Big Sky after the 2017 football season for the Missouri Valley Football Conference, home to three other football programs that play in domes (North Dakota State, Northern Iowa, and South Dakota).

 The venue features 194400 sqft of floor space; the building is recessed 20 ft below grade and rises 89 ft above grade at its highest point.
 It hosted the 2018 convention of the Idaho Republican Party in late June.